-Specifically, we plan to investigate the following three research directions:
+Specifically, we investigate the following research directions:

 - optimize the embeddings based on annotations so as to minimize structured prediction errors,